oracle-livelabs/database/23cfree/analyze-swingbench/analyze-swingbench.md

-# Working with JSON and the Duality Views
+# Analyze the Swingbench Stress Test

 ## Introduction

-In this lab, you will explore the power of duality views, which allow you to seamlessly work with both SQL and JSON data in Oracle Database.
-You will learn how to create duality views, populate them with data using SQL or JSON, and perform operations on the integrated data.
-Get ready to harness the flexibility and convenience of JSON Relational Duality Views!
+Welcome to Lab 3 of the "Swingbench Unleashed: Conquer Database Stress Testing" workshop!
+Now that you've run your stress test using Swingbench, it's time to dive into the invaluable insights it has generated.
+In this lab, we'll guide you through the process of analyzing the results of your stress test, helping you identify performance bottlenecks and understand how your database system behaves under stress.

+The data you've collected during the stress test holds the key to optimizing your system's performance.
+By the end of this lab, you'll have the tools to interpret Swingbench-generated reports, graphs, and metrics.
+This understanding will empower you to make informed decisions to improve your database's resilience and responsiveness.

+Get ready to uncover the hidden performance patterns within your system as we dissect the results of your Swingbench stress test!

-Estimated Time: 20 minutes
+Estimated Time: 5 minutes

 ### Objectives